nalch/pact-state-provider/README.rst

 * `make lint` - Get a codestyle report about your code
 * `make plain-lint` - Get a codestyle report without rebuilding the project
 * `make` - Equivalent to `make test lint docs sdist`

+A New Version
+*************
+1. Cherrypick all wanted commits onto the support branch (f.e. support/1.0)
+2. Push the commits
+3. Increment the version in `setup.py` and update the changelog and commit
+4. Tag the commit with the new version (f.e. v1.0.8)
+5. Push the version commit

+Travis will build the new version and upload it to Pypi automatically when finding a tag on the support branch.